-Moneybeam is a really convenient little feature that allows you to send money to friends, family and other phone book contacts without knowing their bank details.
+MoneyBeam is a really convenient N26 feature that allows you to instantly send money to friends, family and other phone book contacts without knowing their bank details.

-If the payee is not an N26 customer, N26 will request the payee’s bank details for you via an offline MoneyBeam link sent either via text message or e-mail, and the money will reach the payee's account within two banking days.
+If the payee is not an N26 customer, N26 will send the payee an offline MoneyBeam link via SMS or e-mail requesting the payee's bank details, and if the payee co-operates, the money should reach his/her bank account within two banking days.

-Your account will be immediately debited after you request a Moneybeam transfer, but if the payee doesn't retrieve the offline MoneyBeam within a period of 7 days the money will be re-credited back to your account.
+Your account will be immediately debited after you request a MoneyBeam transfer, but if the payee doesn't accept the MoneyBeam within a period of 7 days the money will be re-credited back to your account.

 The request money feature within the N26 app allows you to easily request money from an N26 contact that owes you.
 It comes in handy whenever a person needs a little reminder to pay you back.

 You can request any amount up to €1,000/$3,000, can make up to 20 requests in one day and can request money from the same person 3 times within a single day!

 The recipient of the request has 7 days to either accept or reject the request and when the person does so you’ll be notified of the result.
 If after 7 days the request is not confirmed it will expire.

 Let’s face it.
 It can often be a total pain in the ass to deal with old-school banks.

 With many banks, if you want to change your PIN code or update your mobile number, you have to wait days for a letter with a security to be posted to your address, in order to confirm the change.